networknt/light-oauth2/docs/content/services/enterprise.md

 # Code

-This is a service that accepts user credentials and redirects back authorization code with redirect URL defined in the client registration or overwritten it by passing in a redirect URL in the request.
+This is a service that accepts user credentials and redirects back authorization code with redirect URL defined in the client registration or overwritten it by passing in a redirect URI in the request.

 There are two endpoints and the service default listening port is 6881.